rcwhite96/GoodReadsClone/README.md

 # Future Plans

-- Implement a media status - a user will be able to label a piece of media as consumed or not yet consumed.
+- Add a carousel to the splash page.

-- Search - users can search for media.
+- Implement a media status - a user will be able to label a piece of media as viewed/read or not yet viewed/read.